tthecoder15/T2A2-API-Webserver/README.md

     WHERE users.id = :id_1
 ```

 This statement is then passed to the database using the db.session.scalar() method which returns any matched instances as a scalar object.
-These scalars can then be interacted with in the application.
+These scalars can then be converted to a Python object in the application.

 Vitally, ORMs allow for simplified interaction between distinct coding languages such as Python and SQL.
 In this application, SQLAlchemy facilitates the conversion of Python data structures to SQL formatted code and objects.
-Without an ORM, the app would require its own unique code for mirroring the data structures in the connection database for any communication between the software.
-In addition, the ORMs robust structure and formatting provides some security measures as the SQL statement generation is abstracted away from the app's modules (GeeksforGeeks, 2024).
+Without an ORM, the app would require its own unique code for generating SQL statements and mirroring the entities on the Python side.
+The ORMs robust structure and formatting also provides some security advantages as the SQL statement generation is abstracted away from the app's core functions, reducing the risk of SQL injection (GeeksforGeeks, 2024).

 ### References